gsoulie/react-resources/react-presentation.md

 √ Would you like to use ESLint? ...
 Yes
 √ Would you like to use Tailwind CSS? ...
 No
 √ Would you like to use `src/` directory? ...
 No
 √ Would you like to use App Router? (recommended) ...
-No // Sinon "Yes" ne génère pas le rép app mais un rép pages à la place √ Would you like to customize the default import alias (@/*)? ...
+Yes // Sinon ne génère pas le rép app mais un rép pages à la place √ Would you like to customize the default import alias (@/*)? ...
 No

 npm run dev